ssvassiliev/md-theory-presentation/_episodes/05-degrees-of-freedom.md

 - At low temperature this condition is not satisfied, only a few vibrational states are occupied and the equipartition principle is not typically applicable.

 #### Increasing efficiency of thermodynamic sampling.
-When attempting to compute thermodynamic quantities with a molecular simulation, we need to sample a configuration space with the dimensionality given by the number of degrees of freedom.
-Lowering the number of degrees of freedom (of course if physically justifiable) will increase the efficiency of the thermodynamic sampling.
+By reducing the number of degrees of freedom we can increase thermodynamic sampling efficiency.

 - Force fields remove the electrons’ degrees of freedom by replacing them with atom centered charges.
 - An implicit solvent model eliminates the degrees of freedom associated with the solvent molecules.